The future of healthcare: 5 new jobs to watch out for

-Genetic counsellors inform patients about the genetic mechanism of a disorder and provides risk assessment.
-They also educate and support individuals and families at risk of, or diagnosed with, a variety of inherited conditions.
-As science advances, it’s predicted that this role will evolve, giving rise to a completely new breed of counsellors who deal not just with DNA sequences, but also the “epigenetics” involved.
+Genetic counselors inform patients about the genetic mechanism of a disorder and provides risk assessment.
+They also educate and support individuals and families at risk of or diagnosed with, a variety of inherited conditions.
+As science advances, it’s predicted that this role will evolve, giving rise to a completely new breed of counselors who deal not just with DNA sequences, but also with the “epigenetics” involved.

 Epigenetics refers to the modifications of human cells that are affected by external environments and turn certain genes “on” or “off”.
 These modifications do not change the DNA sequence; instead they affect how cells read genes.
 This is why a skin cell looks different from a muscle or brain cell.
 All three cells contain the same DNA, but their genes are expressed differently, which creates the different cell types.

 Scientific evidence indicates that several diseases and illnesses are linked to epigenetic changes.
-Amy Laverock of health consulting firm Mercer predicts that as we shift from reactive to preventive cure, epigenetic counsellors “will become mainstream” and educate us to make the right choices regarding diet, exercise and sleep to ensure healthier lifestyles.
+Amy Laverock of health consulting firm Mercer predicts that as we shift from reactive to preventive cure, epigenetic counselors “will become mainstream” and educate us to make the right choices regarding diet, exercise, and sleep to ensure healthier lifestyles.

 These are just a few of the potential new trades that will come along thanks to growing developments in technology and its implementation in the healthcare sector.
 Research firm Mckinsey estimates that globally, jobs in healthcare could grow by 50 million to 85 million by 2030.
 Without a doubt, tech will influence a great deal of these, both by creating new types of employment and evolving current roles.